 We went out to the edge of the peninsula where the Arco de Cabo is, an arch-shaped rock formation which is really gorgeous.
 The waves crash up around it and the water turns teal where it starts to get shallow.
 This isn’t my photo, but you can get a good idea of what I’m talking about.

 I also really enjoyed the restaurants on the beach.
 They have tables set up in the sand, and they all have live music.
+One of our favorites is called The Office.
+The food is fantastic!
 It’s definitely a bit cheesy, but fun and a different change of pace compared to dining experiences here in LA.
 I loved taking my shoes off at dinner and digging my toes into the sand!

 - 1 slice raw bacon